Nordix/keycloak-secrets-vault-provider/docs/overview.md

 It is a plugin API that allows realm administrators to reference secrets using a special syntax: `${vault.<id>}`.
 The data stored in the SQL database is only a reference to the secret, not the secret itself.
 When Keycloak needs to use the secret, it calls the plugin, which fetches the actual value from an external source.
-Plugins can be implemented to fetch secrets from various sources, such as OpenBao or HashiCorp Vault KV secrets engine, which is implemented in this project.
+Plugins can be developed to retrieve secrets from different sources, including OpenBao and the HashiCorp Vault KV secrets engine which are supported by this project.

 The Vault SPI is read-only, meaning that Keycloak can only read secrets from it, not write them.
-The realm administrator must write the secret values using external mechanisms, which are not part of Keycloak's functionality.
+The realm administrator is responsible for creating and storing secret values using external tools or systems outside of Keycloak.

 Example workflow (**Figure 2**):

 1. The realm administrator stores the LDAP bind password in the OpenBao KV secrets engine at the path `secret/keycloak/my-realm/ldap-bindpw`.
    The password is written to disk in encrypted form by OpenBao.
-2. The realm administrator of `my-realm` configures LDAP federation in Keycloak and sets the LDAP bind password to `${vault.ldap-bindpw}`.
+2. The realm administrator configures LDAP federation in Keycloak and sets the LDAP bind password to `${vault.ldap-bindpw}`.
-   The reference is stored as part of Keycloak's configuration in the SQL database, but the actual password is not stored there.
+   The reference is stored as part of Keycloak's configuration in the SQL database.
-3. A user logs in to Keycloak.
+3. A user logs in.
 4. Keycloak resolves the `${vault.ldap-bindpw}` reference by calling the Vault SPI provider which fetches the actual password from OpenBao KV secrets engine path `secret/keycloak/my-realm/ldap-bindpw`.
-5. Keycloak uses the fetched cleartext password to bind to the LDAP server for user federation.
+5. Keycloak uses the cleartext password to bind to the LDAP server for user federation.

 ![image](assets/secrets-via-vault-spi.drawio.svg)